-Every January, we run a food and fund drive to benefit Acton Food Pantry.
-Out best record came came January of 2014, when we were absolutely overwhelmed by the generosity of Acton and Boxborough citizens, who donated 300 bags of groceries and supplies to our volunteers at Roche Brothers and Donelan’s.
+Almost every year in the wintertime we run a food and fund drive to benefit Acton Food Pantry.
+Out best record came came a few years ago when we were absolutely overwhelmed by the generosity of Acton and Boxborough citizens, who donated 300 bags of groceries and supplies to our volunteers at Roche Brothers and Donelan’s.

-And each April for the past decade we have participated in Acton Clean Up Day.
+And each April for the past decade several members have participated in Acton Clean Up Day.
 This annual event was started by the Eldridge family.

 Evelyn Olschewski Scholarship